 You can configure standard, authorization code, key pair, and client credentials authentication types to access Snowflake.
+Consider using authorization code, key pair, or client credentials authentication to connect more securely to Snowflake.

 Before you configure the connection properties, you need to keep the authentication details handy based on the authentication type that you want to use.